Ephenodrom/Flutter-Global-Config/README.md

 It is possible to load any json configuration file from a url.
 Use the method loadFromUrl to load the config via GET request.
 Please consider using a try / catch.
-This method will throw an exception if the status code of the GET request was not 200.
+This method will throw an exception if the status code of the GET request is not 200.

 The method also accepts query parameters and headers!
-The header Accept: application/json is always included.
+The header "Accept: application/json" is always included.

 #### Load configuration at app start